gilledebast/eurovision-char-rnn/README.md

 ###### Description

-Tool used to generate midi files with a char rnn model formed from Eurovision songs
+Tool used to generate midi files with a char rnn model trained from Eurovision songs
 ![Generated Staff](readme-assets/staff1-char-rnn.png)

 ###### Creation of the database